zencd/suspender/README.md

 - try find safe colors for gradient (maybe prebuilt image) - currently it looks distinguishably stepped
 - try obtain favicon from the actual html first
 - park.js starts executing in 60+ ms - try reduce it
+- parking page: the "file" protocol does not allow following a link - make sure it works ok

 ## bugs